 • Shark’s Cove: A snorkeler’s dream with clear waters and vibrant sea life.

-• Kahuku: For the best in Hawaii shrimp, head off to this countryside town east of Haleiwa.
+• Kahuku: For the best in Hawaii shrimp, head to this countryside town east of Haleiwa.

 Need more ideas?
-Check out Oahu travel tips here.
+Read our Oahu travel tips here.

 Why Haleiwa Captures the Heart

 Hale‘iwa is the kind of place where time slows down.
-The first trip is an unforgettable experience—whether standing ankle-deep in the ocean at Haleiwa Beach Park or watching surfers catch the last waves of the day, with the sun casting a golden glow on the water.
+Whether you’re standing ankle-deep in the ocean at Haleiwa Beach Park or watching surfers catch the last waves of the day, with the sun casting a golden glow on the water, your first trip is an unforgettable experience.